pagalvin/tsbook/chapter08_IntroToClasses.md

 The `constructor` is a function that runs when client code instantiates an instance of the  Bus object.
 As you can see, constructors can take parameters and in this instance, the constructor initializes the Bus' route number.

-Busses know how to "say" their name.
-A function, `SayRoute`, lists the bus's route number out to the console.
+Our business rules dictate that busses must know how to "say" their name.
+A function, `SayRoute`, meets the requirement by listing the bus's route number out to the console.

-TypeScript introduce a bit of new lingo:
+TypeScript introduces a bit of new lingo:
 - We generically call myRouteNumber, the constructor and SayRoute _class members_.
 - myRouteNumber is a _property_.
-- constructor is a function that runs every time code creates a new instance of Bus.
+- _constructor_ is a special function that runs every time code creates a new instance of Bus.
 It runs only once per object instantiation but every time you create a new Bus object.
 - SayRoute is a _method_.

 Classes do nothing by themselves.
 They are much like cookie cutter templates - you can tell what the cookie is going to look like but you have no cookie until you have cookie dough.
 We create new objects as shown: